XRPLF/xrpl-dev-portal/docs/tutorials/javascript/amm/create-an-amm.md

 ### Create AMM

 This sends the `AMMCreate` transaction and creates a new AMM, using the initial assets provided.
+The code checks the token currency fields and formats the `AMMCreate` transaction based on the combination of `XRP` and custom tokens.

 {% code-snippet file="/_code-samples/quickstart/js/ripplex11-create-amm.js" from="// Create AMM function" before="// Check AMM function" language="js" /%}